codingunicorn/notes_app/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-One to two paragraph statement about your product and what it does.
+One to two paragraph statement sortoptionut your product and what it does.

 ![](header.png)